The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Riemann and Cartan manifolds

-Riemann connections are characterized by the property that translations have zero curvature, while Lorentz rotations generally have not.
-Therefore, any infinitesimal round--trip of the local reference frame, from a point $x$ to the same point $x$, generally results in an infinitesimal Lorentz rotation of the frame at $x$.
-This rotation, which accounts for the effects of gravitational forces and/or local--frame accelerations, is fully represented by the local components of a 4--index tensor $R_{\mu\nu\rho\sigma}$, called the Riemann tensor.
+Metric connections are characterized by the property that translations have zero curvature, whereas Lorentz rotations generally do not.
+Therefore, in GR, any infinitesimal round--trip of the local reference frame, from a point $x$ to the same point $x$, generally results in an infinitesimal Lorentz rotation of the frame at $x$.
+This rotation, which accounts for the effects of gravitational forces and/or local--frame accelerations, is fully represented by the local components of a 4--index tensor $R_{\mu\nu\rho\sigma}$, called the {\em Riemann tensor}.

-Einstein's {\em General Principle of GR} in $n$ dimensions asserts the invariance under general coordinate transformations of the total action integral grounded on a $n$D Riemann manifold (with $n>2$) parameterized by $n$ adimensional coordinates $x^\mu, \mu =0, 1, \dots ,n-1$, which are presumed to map the entire manifold over a suitable topographic collection of connected charts.
-Actually, these transformations, which we denote by ${\cal D}\!: x^\mu \rightarrow \bar x^\mu(x)$, are assumed to be everywhere continuous and differentiable; in short, {\em diffeomorphic}.
-They are the analog of gauge transformations in electrodynamics.
-To fix the notation, the action of $\cal D$ on a scalar function $f(x)$ will be denoted by $f(x) \rightarrow \bar f(\bar x) =f[x(\bar x)]$.
+In comparison with metric connections, conformal connections are characterized by possible path--dependent changes of measurement units.
+Since we must exclude that round trips may alter the size of a body, dilation connections must have zero curvature.
+This means that the dilation connection is the gradient of a scalar field so that the size of a body is allowed to change only along the time lines of an {\em open spacetime}.
+In \S\,1 of Part II, we prove that zero curvature of dilation connection implies zero curvature of all conformal connections with the exception of Lorentz--group connections.
+Thus, were it not for the existence of infinitely extended time lines, dilation connections would drive mere gauge transformations and could therefore be removed from the theory.
+In this case, CGR and GR would be the same thing.